TheOmnimax/ereader/README.md

 ## Future updates

 * Allow for more ebook file types.
+* Enhance ebook display.
+* Add more fonts